Free Poison Prevention Material Downloads

 Dogs, cats, and other animals are curious, a natural behavior that places your pets at risk of being poisoned.
 Many things in your home may be poisonous to your pets.
 You can help keep your pets safe by storing and using poisons safely.

-Letter To Grandparents
+Letter to Grandparents

 Do you use any prescription, or over-the-counter medicines?
 Did you know that one third of the poisonings reported among children under age six are from prescription drugs commonly used by older adults (high blood pressure pills, heart medicines, etc?)
-In fact many childhood poisoning deaths result from eating a grandparent’s medications.
+In fact, many childhood poisoning deaths result from eating a grandparent’s medications.
 This happens at both the child’s home and the grandparent’s home.

 The WVPC also has a Community Outreach Coordinator who would be happy to help.
 The Community Outreach Coordinator travels throughout West Virginia.
 The coordinator delivers speeches and presentations to a wide range of age groups concerning a variety of poisoning topics to meet your needs.
 The presentations are informative as well as entertaining as displays, puppets and household products are used as props to get this very important message across.
 Health fair participation gives the public an opportunity to ask questions about the display, props and brochures as well as concerns about poison prevention.